notlosca/auslan-classification/README.md

 <a id="2">[2]</a>
 Yang, K. and Shahabi, C., 2005, November.
 A pca-based kernel for kernel pca on multivariate time series.
 In IEEE Intern.
 Conf. on Data Mining.

+## Authors
+You can reach us at our contacts:
+- Lorenzo Scarciglia (Polytechnic of Turin) https://github.com/notlosca, lorenzo.scarciglia@studenti.polito.it
+- Andrea Silvi (Polytechnic of Turin) https://github.com/andrea-silvi, andrea.silvi@studenti.polito.it
+-